ShervilG/tech-bugs-and-tips/Kafka And RabbitMQ/Kafka.md

 ***
 ### What if broker goes down ?
 In a kafka cluster, there are multiple brokers spread managed by zookeper, so the replica topic (of the went down broker that went down and had primary) becomes the primary topic.
+***
+### Who commits the offset ?
+The consumer commits the offset.
+The logic can be set as auto-commit after some time or manual commit.